Magnetic Loop Antenna

 pages explain or demonstrate how to do this.
 After soldering one elbow

 to the big loop to make sure it was still flat.
-I suppose it
+In retrospect it

 couldn’t have been anything but flat with

-just one end soldered.
+just one end of each joint soldered.
 Concern for flatness comes into play when two or

 more pieces are soldered together.

 small loop: The driven element in a magnetic loop